godotengine/godot-showreel-voting/README.md

  files named `showreel.godotengine.org.crt` and `showreel.godotengine.org.key`,
  which are the private key and the certificate for the website.
 In a testing environment, you should probably use a self-signed certificate,
-- Create four files in the `./secrets` folder, named `gdshowreel_django_db_root_password.txt`, `gdshowreel_django_db_password.txt`, `gdshowreel_django_secret.txt`,
+- Create five files in the `./secrets` folder, named `gdshowreel_django_db_root_password.txt`, `gdshowreel_django_db_password.txt`, `gdshowreel_django_secret.txt`,
   `gdshowreel_oidc_rp_client_id.txt` and